rjNemo/functional-programming-jargon/readme.md

 const grainToDogs = compose(chickenIntoDogs, grainIntoChicken)
 const grainToCats = compose(dogsIntoCats, grainToDogs)
 ```

 In the example above, if you know that `chickenIntoDogs` and `grainIntoChicken`
 are pure then you know that the composition is pure.
 This can be taken further
-when more is known about the functions (associative, communtative, idempotent, etc...)
+when more is known about the functions (associative, commutative, idempotent, etc...)

 ## Lambda